Introducing error reporting in optics

 A frequently requested feature is the ability to report why an optic failed.
 It is particularly crucial when you build a

 sophisticated optic.
-Say you have a large configuration document, and you want to focus on kafka.topics.order-events.partitions
+Say you have a large configuration document, and you want to focus on kafka.topics.order-events.partitions.

-key, or if it exists, it may have an unexpected format, e.g. it is a String instead of an Int.
+There may not be a partitions key, or if it exists, it may have an unexpected format, e.g. it is a String instead of an Int.

 In Monocle and other optics libraries, we currently cannot provide any details about